Skip to main content Skip to home page

 Total Knee Replacement

 Total joint replacement surgery is a safe but significant medical event.
-The following information outlines the general process and activities for patients having a total knee replacement.
+The following information outlines the general process and activities for total knee replacement patients.
 (Note: This information does not replace testing and consultation with an orthopedic specialist.)

 Part 1 – Before Surgery

-Once you and your orthopedic surgeon have determined that you should have joint replacement surgery, you work with the surgeon’s office to schedule pre-testing and education.
+Once you and your orthopedic surgeon have determined that you should have joint replacement surgery, you will work with the surgeon's office to schedule medical optimization and education.

 Part 2 – Day of Surgery

-On the day of your surgery, check in at The Orthopedic and Neuroscience Hospital on the Deaconess Gateway Campus.
-Plan to arrive two hours before surgery time.
+On the day of your surgery, plan to check in at the hospital two hours before surgery time.
 Our team will bring you into a pre-operation room to get you ready for surgery.
-Once you go to the operating room, it will usually take about one hour to complete a total knee replacement.
+Our team will bring you into a pre-operation room to get you prepared for surgery.
+Once you go to the operating room, completing a total hip replacement will usually take about one hour.

 Following discharge from the hospital or rehab facility, plan on having outpatient physical therapy about three days per week.
-Deaconess, and our partners at Orthopaedic Associates and Progressive Health, have multiple facilities in the tri-state area.
-This allows our patients to select a physical therapy location convenient to them.
+Deaconess and our partner Progressive Health have multiple facilities in the tri-state area, which allows our patients to select a convenient physical therapy location.

 While there are always exceptions, outpatient physical therapy usually lasts 6 to 8 weeks.